 How can I donate?

 You can donate using PayPal.
-For a recurring payment of $5 or more per month you can become a Freenet "member" (this requires a PayPal account).
+Please consider making a recurring payment of $5 or more per month (this requires a PayPal account).
 Recurring donations give the project a more stable and dependable income which makes it easier to make long-term commitments to potential developers.
 Alternatively you can make a one-time donation.

 You can also donate by purchasing items from the Freenet store.

 Alternatively, please contact us at if you cannot use any of these payment methods.

 The Freenet Non-Profit